jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/ScalarUnit.md

 # Scalar Unit (ThCon)

 The Scalar Unit can perform various operations on the Tensix GPRs of the issuing thread.
-The Configuration Unit accesses these same GPRs, and they are also mapped in to the RISCV address space.
+The Configuration Unit accesses these same GPRs, and they are also mapped into the RISCV address space.
 They are not used by any other backend units.

 The Scalar Unit can accept at most one instruction per cycle, and usually takes multiple cycles to complete each instruction.
 Until it has completed that instruction:
 * No instructions from any other thread can pass through their Wait Gate and enter the Scalar Unit.
 In other words, the Scalar Unit is executing at most one instruction at a time, and has no internal pipelining.